Alexandre185/Tomato-allergies/README.md

 images = np.array(images, dtype="float") / 255.0
 ```

-The data was then split into training and test sets:
+The data was then split into training and test sets: (since you asked for test accuracy plot, I assumed there was no validation set)
 ```python
 X_train, X_test, y_train, y_test = train_test_split(images, labels, test_size=0.2)
 ```